Skip to main content

 02. The Problem

 Manual reading assessment is one of the biggest time-sinks for primary school teachers.
 A typical assessment involves a teacher sitting with a student, timing them for 60 seconds, and manually marking skipped or mispronounced words on a paper sheet.
+This process is:

 1. Subjective: Different teachers may grade the same reading differently.